-- 1. Disconnect the fuel supply line from the pre-filter fitting and block the line to prevent fuel spillage. - 2.
-Secure the filter by the wrench flats at the low pressure fuel pump. - 3.
-Remove the filter end cap. - 4.
-Remove the old filter and seal. - 5.
-Install the new filter and seal. - 6.
-Re-install the filter end cap and tighten securely. - 7.
-Re-install the fuel supply line and tighten retaining clamp securely. - 8.
-Start the engine and inspect for fuel leaks.
+- Disconnect the fuel lines from the input and output of the filter and block the lines to prevent fuel spillage. - 3.
+Remove the filter. - 5.
+Install the new filter.
+Ensure the new filter is installed correctly.
+Input side of the filter is from the fuel tank and output is to the engine. - 7.
+Re-install the fuel lines and tighten the retaining clamps securely. - Start the engine and inspect for fuel leaks.
 Correct any leaks prior to operating the engine any further.